Adventures on the Third Oldest River in the World

 Generations of Western North Carolinians have used the river as a water, food and transportation source.
 Today it’s also a playground for visitors of all ages.

 The river is accessible in many ways.
-Float in a tube (Zen Tubing), kayak, bellyak, canoe, try a Stand up Paddleboard (SUP), or simply wade along the shores.
+Float in a tube (Zen Tubing), kayak, bellyak, canoe, try a stand up paddleboard (SUP), or simply wade along the shores.
 During colder weather, walk or jog along its banks or sit in a cozy pizza place close to the river (All Soul’s Pizza in the River Arts District is excellent).

-Float from Hominy Creek to the Bywater
+Float from Hominy Creek to Pearson Bridge

 This float trip carves through the River Arts District with more than 150 artist studios.
 Come ashore to watch working artists, including ceramicists, wood workers, and metal workers create beautiful work in their studios.
 A side trip to the Wedge Brewing Company lets you enjoy a craft beer.